Winston Churchill Fellowship Program

 All Hillsdale College students are required to take:

-In addition to these, Churchill Fellows will take one of the following courses:
+In addition to these, Churchill Fellows will take the following courses:

 And, additionally, one of the following: